Celtic Age (2002)

 Should have been expanded upon more, but ah lass.

 Chapter 4 describes Celtic life, covering Architecture, Fashions, Food and Entertainment.
 While the notes on Celtic architecture and typical structures are useful, the section on Celtic fashions goes on for too long and the board games section should have described in a single sentence (we have the internet after all).
-Crunch: Celts are so obsessed with status and appearance that a character that gets old enough to lose his hair gradually starts to lose charisma.
-The Romans actually tonsure captive Celts to demoralize them, and this affects even the charisma of druids, who ritually shave the crown of their head.
+Crunch: Celts are so obsessed with status and appearance that a character that gets old enough to lose his hair gradually starts to lose Charisma.
+The Romans actually tonsure captive Celts to demoralize them, and this effects even the Charisma of Druids, who ritually shave the crown of their head.
 In addition, anyone showing up for a battle without proper grooming (i.e war paint and stiffened, full lengths of golden hair or nakedness for the sexy lady-warriors among them) gets a -1 penalty to AC and attack rolls.

 One of the most devastating things a Celt can do is get fat.
 For each 25 pounds you gain you lose a Status level.
 While one can attempt to hide this with a girdle, the consequences for discovery are grim indeed.
 This chapter meanders on and on in encyclopedic detail about the Celtic diet, their love of gallons and gallons of wine, mead and ale and finally their love of boardgames.
-Anyone defeating anyone else in a game of Fidgell (i.e Euro-trash Hneftafl) gets a status point, provided witnesses are present.
+Anyone defeating anyone else in a game of Fidgell (i.e Euro-trash Hneftafl) gets a Status point, provided witnesses are present.

 We get to the meaty bits with the fifth Chapter, over sixty pages in, which covers the Celtic way of war.
 Celts fucking love fighting and will gladly take any excuse to kill the shit out of eachother.
-Celts are manly men and thus for the most part disdain both armor and the training in girlish mass maneuvers and other disciplined forms of war, instead preferring individual combats for more glory (a practice that makes their way of war woefully inadequate when contrasted against the disciplined close formation combat of the Romans).Various practices such as cattle raiding, the ritualistic beheading of enemies and inter-tribal warfare are covered in admirable detail.
+Celts are manly men and thus for the most part disdain both armor and the training in girlish mass maneuvers and other disciplined forms of war, instead preferring individual combats for more glory (a practice that makes their way of war woefully inadequate when contrasted against the disciplined close formation combat and long term strategic campaigning of the Romans).Various practices such as cattle raiding, the ritualistic beheading of enemies and inter-tribal warfare are covered in admirable detail.